jamesmorgan/docs/background/faq.md

 **Connext DOES NOT in any way take custody of user funds.
 We don't even run the code, you do.**

 ### What problems does Connext solve?
-Connext makes it possible to build scalable payment and transaction-related applications on the Ethereum blockchain.
+Connext makes it possible to build scalable decentralized applications on the Ethereum blockchain.

-The Ethereum blockchain already enables trust-minimized payments between peers, but these payments have high costs and slow confirmation times.
-This makes the Ethereum blockchain very suitable as a settlement layer, but not usable for many day-to-day usecases.
+The Ethereum blockchain already enables trust-minimized transactions between peers, but these transactions have high fees and slow confirmation times.
+This makes the Ethereum blockchain very suitable as a settlement layer, but not usable for day-to-day usecases.
 Connext reduces the number of transactions that need to be put onto Ethereum without changing the core decentralization and trust-minimization properties of Ethereum itself.

 ### Does Connext have a token or native currency?
+Will Connext do an ICO/IEO?
-No. We have no token.
+No, currently Connext does not have it's own native token.
+There are no plans for Connext to ever do an ICO/IEO.

-v1.0 of Connext allows transactions to be made in Ether or the Dai stablecoin for the purposes of improving usability. v2.0 of Connext will allow transactions to be made in any Ethereum ERC20 token.
+v1 of Connext allows transactions to be made in Ether or the Dai stablecoin for the purposes of improving usability. v2 of Connext will allow transactions to be made in any Ethereum ERC20 token.

 ### How does Connext compare to other state channels solutions?
-Connext is live on the Ethereum mainnet, leverages existing industry standards rather than implementing custom solutions, does not have a token, and focuses largely on usecases related to conditional payments.
+Connext is live on the Ethereum mainnet, is supported by a growing number of wallets/applications/stakeholders as the industry standard, and focuses largely on usecases related to conditional payments.

 Connext is also very easy to use as compared to other solutions!
 Check out [Quick Start](../usage/gettingStarted.md) to learn more.

 ### How does Connext compare to Plasma/sidechains?
-Plasma is a framework for scaling Ethereum capacity by using hierarchical sidechains.
+Plasma is a framework for scaling Ethereum capacity by using hierarchical sidechains with mechanisms to ensure economic finality.
 Plasma helps Ethereum scale *out* (i.e. allowing for more parallel processing) rather than scaling *up* (i.e. allowing for more transactions per block).

-The way that plasma is theorized right now still places a minor amount of trust on the plasma operator as the plasma chain custodies your assets entirely which can be lost if the chain is shut down.
-With Connext, your assets are always yours - they are stored in a contract which *you* have the keys to.
+This means that plasma scales transactions around a specific ecosystem, rather than being massively horizontally scalable across the entirety of the Ethereum network (and other chains).
+Think of the difference between the transactional activity related to Uber vs the transactional activity related to Visa/Mastercard.

-Even in a multichain world, an overlay clearance network like Connext is still needed for seamless UX.
+Plasma and Connext are mutually beneficial to one another.
+Wallets that implement Connext at scale may need plasma-like solutions for seamless end user experience.
+Plasma chains will need Connext to allow for interoperability and to allow users to utilize funds locked on the plasma chain without waiting for long exit timeouts.

 ### Are there fees?
 Connext itself does not collect any fees from the network.
-Nodes providing transaction routing and storage services within the network may collect fees if they choose to do so.
+Nodes providing packet routing and storage services within the network may collect fees if they choose to do so.

 ### How does Connext sustain itself?
 For now, Connext is backed by VCs and grants from the Ethereum Foundation.
 Long term, the Connext team expects to monetize through selling services for reducing the operating costs of running nodes.